Thursday, February 26, 2015

 4. Define the skill scoring system.

-5. Define how each Skill is scored, assessed and recorded
+5. Define how each skill is scored, assessed and recorded (competency assessment)

 6. Define the training and development program for each proposed Skill